palasthotel/wp-additional-resources/README.md

-# wp-additional-resources
+# Additional Resources

-Lets you add resource files to a single post.
+This plugin lets you add resources to specific post contents from url source.
+Just use the meta box after plugin activation.